arifhossen/flask-app-python/README.md

-## Create New Item and source code setup and scirpt command
+## In jenkins : Create New Item and source code setup and scirpt command
 Create a new freestyle project in Jenkins.

 Configure Source Code Management to use a Git repository.